katie10o/startup/conflictTest.md

-this is for the git assignment due on sept 16th 2023
+this is for the git assignment due on sept 16th 2023.
+This assingment requires modification on git.